 Retinal migraine is another rare subtype of migraine aura.
 It affects vision in one eye only.
 It may cause temporary blindness or the appearance of flickering lights in that eye.

-Medical professionals do not fully understand the exact cause of migraine.
+Medical professionals do not fully understand the exact cause of migraine headaches.

 - caffeine consumption